alejandrosame/nixpkgs/nixos/doc/manual/release-notes/rl-2311/sections/other-changes/jq.md

-- `jq` was updated to 1.7, its [first release in 5 years](https://github.com/jqlang/jq/releases/tag/jq-1.7).
+- `jq` was updated to 1.7.
+This is its [first release in 5 years](https://github.com/jqlang/jq/releases/tag/jq-1.7).